jwb133/gFormulaMI/README.md

 gFormulaMI is an R package that implements the G-formula method for causal inference with time-varying treatments and confounders using multiple imputation methods.
-For more information, including examples, see the gFormulaMI [package website](https://jwb133.github.io/gFormulaMI/).
+For more information, including examples, see the ['Get Started'](https://jwb133.github.io/gFormulaMI/articles/gFormulaMI.html) page.

 ## Installation